brthor/docker-push-ssh/README.md

 Adding `localhost:5000` to your client's insecure registries is inconvenient but a side-effect of docker's design.
 It only needs to be done once from each machine using `docker-push-ssh`.
 This allows the tool to push through the ssh tunnel at `localhost:5000` to the temporary registry on your remote host, without needing ssl certificates for your server.
+If the remote registry already exists then update /etc/hosts/ with the remote registry name to 127.0.0.1 and add the same to host docker insecure registries.
+An exmaple: cat /etc/hosts
+127.0.0.1 localhost remote-private-registry

 ## Usage: